SocksTheWolf/domain-redirects/README.md

 (Small Disclosure Note: I included my refcode into the project setup button above, so if you ever buy anything extra on DigitalOcean, I may get a small credit for my account.
 However, this project is set up to be ran on the [DO Starter Tier](https://www.digitalocean.com/pricing/app-platform), which allows for up to three apps free)

+**NOTE**:

+This project still works, but doesn't need active updates anymore.
+I've marked it as archived, but you're still welcome to use it, everything will work as is written below.

 ---
 You can click "Skip to Review" and then click "Create Resources".